hazemanwer2000/knowledge-base/obsidian/Topics/Technical-Topics/Communication-Protocols/LIN.md

 * `0x3C`, for transmission from `Master` node to `Slave` node, usually requests.
 * `0x3D`, for transmission from `Slave` node to `Master` node, usually responses.

+*Note:* Both frames have a fixed length of 8 bytes.
+Unused bytes are set to `0xFF`.

 To transmit a request,
 * If its length is less than or equal to six bytes,
 	* *SF* (Single-Frame) is transmitted.